 Stonewall Student Leadership Award

-The Stonewall Leadership Award is designed to recognize outstanding student leadership that improves the lives of the lesbian, gay, bisexual, transgender and queer communities on and off campus.
+The Stonewall Leadership Award, open to all students, is designed to recognize outstanding student leadership that improves the lives of the lesbian, gay, bisexual, transgender and queer communities on and off campus.

 How have you demanded equality, dignity, and safety for all people through your work and advocacy?